Changi Airport behind the scenes

 Find out more about working with SATS here

 About Influential Brands

-As a consumer insight-driven awards programme, Influential Brands provides consumers, business, and stakeholders a platform to recognise brands for excelling in their respective fields.
+As a consumer insight-driven awards programme, Influential Brands provides consumers, businesses, and stakeholders a platform to recognise brands for excelling in their respective fields.
 They’ve conducted studies – purely driven by consumers – and selected Top Brands based on consumers’ perceptions and preferences.

 To understand consumers’ purchasing habits and experiences in this dynamic world, Influential Brands is committed to identifying consumers’ preferences, behavioural patterns, and values.
 For more information, follow Influential Brands on Facebook for more updates.

-Photo credit: Huy Pham
+Photography by: Huy Pham

 Originally published on 20th June 2019.
 Last updated on 20th March 2023.